 One-on-one meetings – these are single meetings between the boss and employees (but they can also be organized between team members), where the supervisor aims to listen and understand the point of view of each employee and to understand what works and what doesn’t.
 The goal for the employee is to talk about what helps him and what hinders his work, how he would like to develop further, reporting new ideas and feedback for the supervisor.

-Team meetings – no matter where they are held (whether on Zoom, Google Hangouts or another program), they should have a clear, predetermined agenda and last no more than an hour to motivate participants for a disciplined discussion.
+Team meetings – no matter where they are held (whether on Zoom, Google Chat or another program), they should have a clear, predetermined agenda and last no more than an hour to motivate participants for a disciplined discussion.
 When a new, important, larger topic emerges during the conversation, it is worth organizing a separate debate on this topic.

 If, on the other hand, the team has the problem of an excessive number of meetings, and this becomes more of a burden than a means of solving dilemmas, then it is worth making a distinction between meetings aimed at making decisions and those that are purely debates.
 Pre-defined rules for organizing and participating in meetings should reduce the willingness to organize a meeting whenever an idea comes to mind (which we cannot talk through with a friend who sits at a desk right next to us).